Lap Band Surgery

 According to medical literature, clinically severe obese people can never achieve long-term weight loss with dietary or behavioral modifications alone.
 A 100% failure rate is reported and a series of failures will again lead to enormous psychological problems.
 Known as the “yo-yo Syndrome,” this situation creates additional physical burden on these already high-risk patients.
 Lab Band Surgery is therefore indicated for these patients.

 Conventional obesity surgery is a high-risk procedure because of preoperative and postoperative morbidity.
 Pre-operatively, access to the stomach is somewhat limited because of the enormous amount of fat surrounding the organ.
 Post-operatively, relative immobility of those patients facilitates blood clotting in deep veins of the legs and lung complications.

-The laparoscopic placement of an adjustable gastric band combines the advantages of this type of restrictive surgery, however is much less invasive than other procedures because the abdomen is not actually opened, nor is the patient’s intestines cut.
-With this combination, operative risk is greatly reduced as well as morbidity and patient discomfort.
+The laparoscopic placement of an adjustable gastric band combines the advantages of this type of restrictive surgery, however, is much less invasive than other procedures because the abdomen is not actually opened, nor is the patient’s intestines cut.
+With this combination, the operative risk is greatly reduced as well as morbidity and patient discomfort.
 Total reversibility and adjustability of the Lap Band are very positive points.